By Ben Hayward | Spanish Football Writer

 Torres moved to Liverpool in 2007 after a sole season alongside Aguero and he was replaced by another of the world's top strikers: Diego Forlan.
 The Uruguayan had been brilliant at Villarreal and was proven in La Liga, yet Europe's biggest clubs had appeared reluctant to sign the South American after the indifferent spell at Manchester United earlier on in his career.
 Atletico, as so often before, knew better.
 More mature and now a great goalscorer, Forlan went on to form a memorable tandem with Aguero as the pair fired the Spanish side to Europa League and Uefa Super Cup success in 2010, as well as reaching the final of the Copa del Rey.

-The duo's departure a year later looked disastrous, yet Atleti did not panic as they went out and bought their latest star striker: Falcao.
+The duo's departure a year later appeared disastrous, yet Atleti did not panic as they went out and bought another star striker: Falcao.
 The Colombian had been tipped for great things but neither Chelsea nor Real Madrid seemed entirely convinced.
-Atletico were and the South American has gone on to become one of the world's finest since moving to the Calderon, scoring 68 times in just 85 games so far for the capital club.
+Atletico were and the South American went on to become one of the world's finest in his time at the Calderon, scoring 70 times in just 91 competitive games for the capital club.